-Validation Requirement National & Local Policy Drivers Types of application that require this information What information Is required? meet the height condition of 18m or more in height, or 7 or more storeys (guidance on height measurement is contained in the PPG) the principles, concepts and approach relating to fire safety that have been applied to each building in the development the site layout emergency vehicle access and water supplies for firefighting purposes what, if any, consultation has been undertaken on issues relating to the fire safety of the development; and what account has been taken of this how any policies relating to fire safety in relevant local development documents have been taken into account Guidance on completing the form is available here 13.
-Flood Risk Assessment - Sustainable Urban Drainage and Surface Water Management National Planning Policy Framework and Technical Guidance Planning Practice Guidance Flood Risk and Coastal Change Planning Obligations SPD Jan 2017 All Major Developments In Flood Zone 1 when: The site is 1 hectare or greater The site is less than 1 hectare but has critical drainage problems The site is less than 1 hectare and includes the change of use of development type to a more vulnerable class (for example commercial to residential); where they can be affected by sources of flooding other than rivers and sea (e.g. surface water, Site Specific Flood Risk Assessment (FRA) - where one is required under the National Planning Policy Framework.
+Validation Requirement National & Local Policy Drivers Types of application that require this information What information Is required?
+14. Fire Statement PPG Fire safety and high-rise residential buildings Any full or reserved matters application that would result in two or more dwellings or educational accommodation and meet the height condition of 18m or more in height, or 7 or more storeys (guidance on height measurement is contained in the PPG) Fire statements must be submitted on a form published by the Secretary of State (or a form to similar effect) contain the particulars specified or referred to in the form, which includes information about (not exhaustive list): • the principles, concepts and approach relating to fire safety that have been applied to each building in the development • the site layout • emergency vehicle access and water supplies for firefighting purposes • what, if any, consultation has been undertaken on issues relating to the fire safety of the development; and what account has been taken of this • how any policies relating to fire safety in relevant local development documents have been taken into account Guidance on completing the form is available here 15.
+Flood Risk Assessment - Sustainable Urban Drainage and Surface Water Management National Planning Policy Framework and Technical Guidance Planning Practice Guidance Flood Risk and Coastal Change Warrington Local Plan 2021/22-2038/39 Policy ENV2 - Flood Risk and Water Management Planning Obligations SPD Jan 2017 All Major Developments In Flood Zone 1 when: - The site is 1 hectare or greater - The site is less than 1 hectare but has critical drainage problems - The site is less than 1 hectare and includes the change of use of development type to a more vulnerable class (for example commercial to Site Specific Flood Risk Assessment (FRA) - where one is required under the National Planning Policy Framework.
 Advice from national government is provided here .
 For flood Zones 2 & 3 the applicant must address requirement for Flood Risk sequential test (and where applicable the exception test) as set out in NPPF & PPG.
 Sustainable Drainage Strategy - This will include your overall approach and your rational in terms of preferable alternatives to surface water management having regard to sustainable drainage hierarchy.
 The Assessment will include supporting evidence including, but not necessarily limited to, plans, drawings and calculations.
-Flood Zone maps are available here .